-It is difficult to assign any precise age to V. because he is so full of the ignorance and illusions of youth.
-His eye alight with certain native intelligence making him a fair example of the erudite class.
+It is difficult to assign any precise age to V. His eye alight with certain native intelligence, making him a fair example of the erudite class.
 His mission in life is to draw little audible links, chaining together great inaudible feelings of self-compassion and self-esteem.
 V’s Ph.D. dissertation on this subject is but the vague shadow of the volumes he has to say.
 This mental activity was instigated by an economic crisis in his life and a complete change of life views and values that followed it.
 When V. falls into a train of observations on this topic, I feel how it absorbs my fancy.

 Self-compassion makes you move forward through stormy seas of negative self-judgment.
 Like a ship, it wallows along to the island of tranquil and comfortable repose.
 Being kind to yourself means to stop the arduous and exhilarating process of idle and erratic life-cycle.
 To learn the art of positive self-evaluation is essential.

 Become a fair judge of your own weaknesses and a virtuoso in the art of self-admiration.
 To feel unique and special, you need to be resourceful in finding inner instruments to make yourself believe in it.
 Call your faults your own and keep it private, insistently sound in your ears your inner and outer graces, make them an emblem, your trademark – known and accepted by others.

 Self-compassion is an irradiation personified, which lights up your entire being with positive emotions.
 It represents all the vast conscious world of contentment because it soothes the troubled spirits.